IntentArchitect/Intent.Modules/Documentation/articles/modules/imodspecfile.md

 ### `decorators` Element

 This element describes all the decorators contained within your module, as well as any configuration they support.
-If you are not familiar with the term decorator, it is a template extension, ie. a plugin for a template which modifies it's behaviour in some way.
+If you are not familiar with the term decorator, it is a template extension, ie. a plugin for a template which modifies its behaviour in some way.

 >[!NOTE]
 >Only decorators described in the IModSpec file are accessible to consumers of your module.
 If you have decorators in your modules which are not registered in the IModSpec file they will not be loaded or executed.